-If your kernel module is a device driver, you should have available the hardware manual associated with the device for which you are writing the module.
-You should also have access to the manual that describes the architecture associated with the CPU on which the driver operates, for example, the Alpha Architecture Reference Manual.
+If your kernel module is a device driver, have the hardware manual available for the device whose module you are coding.
+Also have access to the manual that describes the architecture for the CPU on which the driver operates, for example, the Alpha Architecture Reference Manual.